 All events must be conducted using the Hip-Hop International Rules and Regulations.
+An event conducted in breach of the HHI Rules and Regulations is subject to fines, suspension and/or expulsion.
 Dance Crews participating in the World Hip Hop Dance Championship advance either from (a) national qualification rounds within their country produced by Hip Hop International licensees, (b) selections by HHI Licensees when a national qualification is not conducted and/or (c) by special invitation from HHI.
-Each country may qualify and enter up to three (3) dance crews in each division (Junior, Varsity, Adult, MiniCrew and MegaCrew) to compete in the World Hip Hop Dance Championship.